Master of Science in Speech Language Pathology

 2. North Dakota students and those who have completed an undergraduate degree or post-baccalaureate program at Minot State will receive priority consideration.

-Qualified applicants will be rank ordered based on GPA, letters of recommendation, and responses to the critical thinking/problem-solving questions.
+Qualified applicants will be rank ordered based on GPA, letters of recommendation, and personal essay.

 When two or more students receive the same ranking, priority consideration will be given to students with North Dakota residency.
 In addition, students who have completed an undergraduate degree or post-baccalaureate program at Minot State will receive additional priority consideration as will all students afforded the Freshman Guarantee.